rust-lang/const-eval/const.md

 for untyped data in a constant, we currently just *make* it immutable, instead of checking properly.

+Note that a constant *referring to* some already existing mutable memory is
+fine: inlining that reference everywhere has the same behavior as computing a new reference each time.
+In both cases, there exists exactly one instance of the mutable memory that everything references.

 ### 3. `Sync`

 Finally, the same constant reference is actually shared across threads.
 This is